Francisella novicida: Classification arguments

 When F. novicida and F. tularensis are grown, they appear to be morphologically very similar.
 They are both Gram-negative bacilli.
 Many tests have been done to try to distinguish if F. novicida and F. tularensis should be considered separate species.
 One of these tests involved growth on cysteine-glucose-blood agar (CGBA).
 F. tularensis took 2 to 7 days to appear on the CGBA, while F. novicida took only 24 hours to appear.
-F. novicida grows much more rapidly on CGBA than F. tularensis.
 Another difference between the two is the virulence of F. novicida was lower.
 F. tularensis was highly virulent in the mice and cavies (guinea pigs) used in studies.
 It only took one to 10 cells of F. tularensis to kill the animal of either species, although F. novicida took 10 to 100 cells in cavies and up to a 1,000 cells in mice.
 The immunological differences, though, are the strongest evidence used to support the idea that F. novicida and F. tularensis are separate species.
 Nonliving vaccines provided no protection against the heterologous organism.
 However, these nonliving vaccines did provide protection against the homologous organism.
 The living vaccines provided protection and cross-protection. as well.
 No protection was demonstrated against F. tularensis when using an F. novicida vaccine in any experiment.
 Therefore, a fundamental difference appears to exist in the antigenic composition of the two organisms, which was also demonstrated by cross-absorption in passive cutaneous anaphylaxis test (PCAs).
 The ability of the given antigen to remove all reactivity from its homologous antiserum while leaving the heterologous antiserum intact indicates the lack of antigen identity.
 To many scientists, this is enough proof to consider F. novicida and F. tularensis as separate species.
 Much debate still occurs over how to classify the two organisms, and it is important for scientists to establish a species concept for this organism due to its medical relevance.